communitydreams/census-analysis/README.md

 The Census Analysis Dashboard is an interactive web application built with Streamlit, designed to provide a comprehensive analysis of US Census data for a selected ZIP code.
 This tool fetches data from the US Census API and processes it using Python to present the latest available demographic information.

-This project is developed by [Mishahal Palakuniyil](https://github.com/thebadcoder96) and is maintained under the auspices of the Community Dreams Foundation Non-Profit.
-It is an open-source initiative aimed at democratizing data analysis and making census data more accessible and understandable to the public.

 ## Features

 - Interactive ZIP code input to fetch specific census data.